How to Stock Sugar & 8 Sensible Reasons Why You Should

 How Long Does Sugar Last?

 When stored properly, sugar can last indefinitely.
 However, over time, it may begin to lose its flavor-enhancing properties.
-If you notice that your sugar doesn’t taste as sweet as it used to, it’s time to replace it or use it in recipes that don’t need lots of flavor enhancement.
+If you notice that your sugar doesn’t taste as sweet as it used to, it’s time to replace it or use it in recipes without flavor enhancement requirements.

 The Best Sugar to Stock

-No matter what type of sugar you choose to stock, be sure to follow the proper storage instructions to keep it fresh and flavorful.
+No matter what type of sugar you stock, follow the proper storage instructions to keep it fresh and flavorful.

 You May Also Like